felipedelosh/GamePython/readme.md

 ## :play_or_pause_button:How to execute a project

-Double click
+Execute main.py

 ## :hammer_and_wrench:Tech.

-- code programing
+- Python
-- framework
+- ...

 ## :warning:Warning.